odea-project/qAlgorithms/report/report.md

 A bin containing duplicates also indicates that the DQS of individual centroids was low.
 When comparing the average lowest DQSC, the difference to bins without duplicates but otherwise matching conditions was generally 0.2 to 0.6.
+There were 134 bins with duplicate points and 613 duplicates found in the dataset.
+Making a distinction between the number of duplicates might be of further interest when trying to eliminate this condition.

 **2) Too Strict Separation**

 1.3% of all bins fulfilled this criteria.
 Notably, they were smaller than average with a majority having a binsize of 5.
 The average binsize was larger when other tests were positive, but still ~10% of the normal binsize